 What better place to holiday than the inspiration behind many of Beatrix Potter’s animal tales?
-Having bought her first house with the proceeds of her most famous character, Peter Rabbit, Potter went on to live in many houses in the area, even leaving some to the National Trust when she died.
-Her influence lives on in many parts of this area as does the influence of the romantic Lakeland poets who came to the Lakes in the 19th Century.
+Having bought her first house in the Lake District with the proceeds of her most famous character, Peter Rabbit, Potter went on to live in many houses in the area, even leaving some to the National Trust when she died.
+Her influence lives on in many parts of this area, as does the influence of the romantic Lakeland poets who came to the Lakes in the 19th century.

 Not only connected to some of England’s most famous literary artists, the spectacular lakes and rugged mountains of Cumbria are amongst the most beautiful in the country.
-With over 200 square kilometres of stunning landscape, this national park is famous for its glacial ribbon lakes, rugged fell mountains and coniferous and deciduous forests.
+With over 200 square kilometres of stunning landscape, the Lake District National Park is famous for its glacial ribbon lakes, rugged fell mountains and coniferous and deciduous forests, which has made it a top travel destination for tourists for decades.

 As the most visited national park in the UK with an average of 15.8 million annual visitors, the Lake District makes a wonderful holiday destination whether with a loved one (human or canine) or with all the family.
 Great for walking and active holidays, there is also a sense of tranquility just sitting watching the lakes and mountains – this is nature therapy at its very best.
 The glistening waters of the lakes, shadowed by rust and moss coloured mountains play host to pretty market towns and villages dotted with traditional Lakeland cottages.
 The Lakes can only be described as a real delight for weary city eyes.